Irene Pérez

 Irene Peréz is a muralist known for her membership in the Latina muralist group, Las Mujeres Muralistas and her contributions to the group mural Maestrapeace, at the Woman's Building in San Francisco, California.

 Biography

 Perez was born and currently lives in Oakland, California.
 Her mother, Maria del Refugio Perez, is from Zacatecas, Mexico, and her father, Estanislao Alanis Perez is from Sierra Blanca, Texas.
-Perez attended school in the Bay Area; she attended the Academy of Art in San Francisco with a focus on illustration and attended the San Francisco Art Institute for printmaking before co-founding Las Mujeres Muralistas.
+Perez attended school in the Bay Area; she attended the Academy of Art University in San Francisco with a focus on illustration and attended the San Francisco Art Institute for printmaking before co-founding Las Mujeres Muralistas.
 Las Mujeres Muralistas is an all-female Latina muralist group based out of the Bay Area responsible for completing notable mural projects including Maestrapiece (1993), Para El Mercado (1974), and Latinoámerica.

 Career

 Perez co-founded the Latina artist collective Las Mujeres Muralistas along with Patricia Rodríguez, Graciela Carrillo, and Consuelo Méndez.
 Originally, Consuelo Méndez from Venezuela was the only non-Chicana member of the muralist group.
 The influential group completed the majority of their work in the 1970s–1990s in the Mission District of San Francisco.
 Their work notably challenged male assumptions around the definitions of political art, and led to an increased use of scaffolding for female artists.